Effective May 13, 2015; Version PP 1.7

-CrowdRise is all about Volunteers and Fundraisers answering the call to service, raising money for Charity and having the most fun in the world while doing it.
+CrowdRise is a crowd-funding platform for people and organizations to raise support for charitable causes.
+CrowdRise’s core principles are that people have unprecedented power to use the power of networks to leverage their personal capacity and that raising money for charity and giving back should be fun.
 The Site is intended to provide this great experience without requiring you to submit any more Personally Identifiable Information ("PII") than is necessary to use the Site effectively.
 We do not require you to register or submit PII in order to visit the Site.
 Some activities on the Site can be performed without providing PII.
 When we ask for PII to, for instance, participate in an activity, set up an account or project page or make a donation, we will not require anyone to disclose more PII than we believe is reasonably necessary to participate in the activity.
 We collect the following categories of information from you:

 You can choose not to provide us with certain PII, but then you may not be able to take advantage of all of the services and products offered on the Site.

-If you are a charity or nonprofit (each a "Charity") and you establish an account with CrowdRise, we will collect the name, email address, birthday and phone number of the person who establishes a Charity account and claims your Charity (the "Charity Contact").
+If you are a charity or nonprofit (each a "Charity") and you establish an account with CrowdRise, we will collect the name, tax ID, physical address, email address, birthday and phone number of the person who establishes a Charity account and claims your Charity (the "Charity Contact") and any other information that is provided to us by GuideStar about your Charity.
 We also may collect, if the Charity Contact chooses to provide it, the Charity Contact's sex, or any photos uploaded to the Site.

 During the course of any visit to the Site, the pages you see, along with something called "cookies," are downloaded to your computer.
 Cookies are small pieces of information that are stored by your browser on your computer's hard drive.
 These cookies do not contain or collect any PII, but they do enable us to provide features such as personalization.
 Most web browsers automatically accept cookies, but you usually can change your browser to limit or prevent cookies.
 Cookies in themselves do not personally identify the individual user, but rather the computer that is being used to access the Site.
 You may have the opportunity to set your computer to accept all cookies, to notify you when a cookie is issued, or to not receive cookies at any time.
 Different browsers may address cookies differently.
 If you set your browser to not accept cookies, it may result in certain personalized services not being provided to you when you use that computer.